PlasmaBO

 Dispersion solver using the Hermite-Hankel (HH) matrix formulation.

 N controls the truncation order of the cyclotron harmonic index.
-J controls the truncation order of the Hermite expansion used in the solver.
+J controls the truncation order of the number of poles for Z-function approximation

 source